IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 [![Build Status](https://travis-ci.org/IBM/kubernetes-container-service-cassandra-deployment.svg?branch=master)](https://travis-ci.org/IBM/kubernetes-container-service-cassandra-deployment)

-# Scalable multi-node Cassandra cluster on Bluemix Container Service using Kubernetes
+# Scalable multi-node Cassandra cluster on using Kubernetes Cluster

 This project demonstrates the deployment of a multi-node scalable Cassandra cluster on Kubernetes.
 Apache Cassandra is a massively scalable open source NoSQL database.
 Cassandra is perfect for managing large amounts of structured, semi-structured, and unstructured data across multiple datacenters and the cloud.